Shippable/docs/sources/provision/aws-with-ansible.md

 action on-demand or via automated triggers.

-To set up this Pipeline, simply separate your provision and terminate actions into separate playbooks and name the 'provision' job as an input to the 'terminate' job.
+To set up this Pipeline, simply separate your provision and terminate actions into separate jobs and name the 'provision' job as an input to the 'terminate' job.

 `shippable.jobs.yml`: